-Looking ahead, the implementation of the Budget Strategy and financial resilience for the Housing Revenue Account is a focus for the authority.
-Funding continues to be a major influence for the authority and there is a risk that local government finances may reduce further in upcoming years; the authority awaits progress of the Fairer Funding Review.
+Looking ahead, the continued implementation of the Budget Strategy and financial resilience for the Housing Revenue Account is a focus for the authority.
+Funding continues to be a major influence for the authority and there is a risk that local government finances may reduce further in upcoming years; the authority awaits progress of the Fairer Funding Review and Business Rate Retention Scheme review.
 Through the Council Plan the authority aims to achieve the corporate priorities whilst continuing to deliver day to day services for residents, businesses and visitors.